Touch Football Australia

 (a) a Match Official or Team Official;

-(b) an employee, consultant, officer or director of TFA or a Competition administrator; or
+(b) an employee, consultant, officer or director of TFA, the States or a Competition Administrator; or

-(c) a member of a council, committee, panel or body constituted by TFA or a Competition administrator.
+(c) a member of a council, committee, panel or body constituted by TFA, the States or a Competition Administrator.

 Personal Information means any information or an opinion about an identified natural person, or a natural person who is reasonably identifiable whether the information or opinion is true or not and whether the information or opinion is recorded in a material form or not.

-Player means any person who is, from time to time, registered to an Affiliate or is selected as a member of a Representative Team.
+Player means any person who is, from time to time, registered to an Affiliate or is selected as a member of a Representative Team, whether that person is male or female, junior or senior or an amateur or professional.

 Privacy Act means the Privacy Act 1988 (Cth).

-Touch Football Partners means any entity that has a commercial agreement or arrangement with TFA, Competition administrator or Affiliate (as the case may be) and which you may also have a direct relationship with (including by participation in a Competition).
+Touch Football Partners means any entity that has a commercial agreement or arrangement with TFA, the States, Competition Administrator or Affiliate (as the case may be) and which you may also have a direct relationship with (including by participation in a Competition).

 Team Official means any personnel involved with the management, preparation or participation of an Affiliate's team (whether paid or unpaid), including the coaches, managers, medical staff (including team or match day doctor), physiotherapists, gear persons and other support staff.